it3xl/linked-server-alias-workaround/README.md

 SQL Server Linked Server's aliasing workaround.
 Permanent Scaffolding is the main idea.

 Microsoft SQL server doesn't allow you to have a reference to a linked server or an alias.
 This is an infamous feature and view of Microsoft, for decades.
+There are no aliases for server-level objects.

 What if you want to pass a name of a linked server as a parameter to a stored procedure?
 Or store it in a variable to modify and invoke dynamically?